vipulSharma18/Contextual-Bandits-with-Pseudocounts-based-Exploration-for-Mitigating-Shortcut-Learning/README.md

 Harmonization/Alignment emerging without any exlicit reward/feedback for it.

 1. generate dataset for all iamges -> Done.
-Might need to do changes in color genearation logic (make the distributions more different).
+Two types of data generated, stick with oen of them.

 2. contrastive learning model to generate feature states

-3. supervised learning model baseline with an alpha ration of 4 and predictivity as 0.9 (baseline)
+3. supervised learning model baseline with an alpha ration of 4 and predictivity as 0.9 (baseline). -> done, all settings with 5 seeds data available now.

 4. coding for measures of reliance and bias

 5. bandit algos made

 6. bandit algos use contrastive embedding to decide mask on or off.